 If the good or service your company provides is not easily replicated (e.g. multi-day rafting trips through the Grand Canyon, guided Denali expeditions, etc), incremental price increases to support higher wages are unlikely to dampen demand, and are less risky to implement.
 If your service faces more immediate competition (e.g. a hotel in a densely populated area where capacity generally exceeds demand), price and wage increases are a riskier proposition.
 But the cost of living realities for employees remains the same.
 If demand for your service is elastic, you’re pricing/wage adjustments may also benefit from an elastic component.
 Here are some approaches that businesses with elastic demand are implementing:

-• Delivery/Take-out Surcharges – Early in the pandemic, delivery/takeout options were a lifeline for many food service businesses, but it’s popularity and convenience has not abated.
-Now as in-person dining returns to pre-pandemic levels, the continued demand for to-go options provides a valuable revenue stream for businesses, but places extreme strain on their kitchen staff as well as the front of house personnel who have to process those orders and tend to in-house guests.
+Delivery/Take-out Surcharges – The demand for to-go options provides a valuable revenue stream for businesses, but places extreme strain on their kitchen staff as well as the front of house personnel who have to process those orders and tend to in-house guests.
 Adding flat to-go surcharges ($2-3/order) has helped companies retain staffing and capacity levels to serve both customer groups.

-2022 is widely forecast to see a large increase in hospitality and tourism spending by consumers.
-Companies have two sets of risks to balance.
-On the demand side, the risk is that these forecasts are challenged by some external factor (another pandemic wave, geopolitical tensions, etc.) and tourism stagnates or declines.
+Companies have two sets of risks to balance when building their compensation package.
+On the demand side, the risk is that ongoing forecasts are challenged by some external factor (a pandemic, geopolitical tensions, etc.) and tourism stagnates or declines.
 The supply side risks are more complicated and difficult to adapt to in real-time.
 The downside risk is that businesses over-staff and increase capacity, and demand doesn’t meet the increased supply.
 The upside risk is that the forecasts are accurate, tourism increases, and companies do not have the staffing and capacity to meet and fully realize the benefits of that increased demand.
-Regardless of the outcome, in order to attract and retain staff, companies will have to ensure that their wages are truly competitive with the real costs facing their employees.
+Regardless of the outcome, in order to attract and retain staff, companies have to ensure that their wages are truly competitive with the real costs facing their employees.